-Date: Tuesday, December 12, 2023 Time: 9:00 a.m.
-Pacific Standard Time Location: Online via the Internet at www.virtualshareholdermeeting.com/FN2023 Record Date: October 17, 2023 Voting: Shareholders as of the record date are entitled to vote.
-Shareholders may cast one vote for each ordinary share held by them as of the record date on all matters properly presented at the Annual Meeting.
+Date: Tuesday, December 12, 2023

+Time: 9:00 a.m.
+Pacific Standard Time

+Location: Online via the Internet at www.virtualshareholdermeeting.com/FN2023 each ordinary share held by them as of the record date on all matters properly presented at the Annual Meeting.
 At the close of business on the record date, there were 36,330,858 ordinary shares outstanding and entitled to vote at the Annual Meeting, as well as 3,100,494 ordinary shares outstanding and held as treasury shares (which are not entitled to vote).
-Admission to Meeting: You are entitled to attend the Annual Meeting online, vote and submit questions during the meeting by visiting www.virtualshareholdermeeting.com/FN2023 and entering the 16- digit control number included on your Notice of Internet Availability of Proxy Materials, voting instruction form or proxy card (if you requested printed materials).
-You will only be entitled to vote and submit questions at the Annual Meeting if you are a shareholder as of the record date.